The Optimum Travel Trailer Tire Pressure

-Never set a pressure range just because your neighbor has set it for his travel trailer.
-As mentioned before, one psi chart does not always work for two vehicles.
-Even if it does, the trailer will not perform to its maximum efficiency because of the load range difference.
+Never set a pressure range because your neighbor has set it for his travel trailer.
+As mentioned, one psi chart does not always work for the same two vehicles.
+The trailer will not perform to its maximum efficiency because of the load range difference.

-Always use the manufacturers’ or the tire dealer’s manual if you are unsure about the recommended psi pressure and the max load capacity of your tires.
+Always use the manufacturer’s or the tire dealer’s manual if you are unsure about your tires’ recommended psi pressure and max load capacity.

 Always purchase a high-quality travel trailer TPMS.
-The reason behind ensuring the TPMS’s quality is that it can detect the pressure variations with its pressure gauge or sensor battery.
+Ensuring the TPMS’s quality is that it can detect the pressure variations with its pressure gauge or sensor battery.

 Never pull a motorhome with under-inflated trailer tires.
-Make sure the air pressure remains less than the recommended amount required for the tire load.
+Ensure the air pressure remains less than the required amount for the tire load.

 Don’t fill your tires below the mentioned range on the certification tag.
 Regardless of the vehicle weight capacity, the pressure must remain equal if not above the psi range.